ptzagk/redux-tsa/README.md

         type: "WITHDRAWAL",
     };

-    // you can mix sync and validators, they will be normalized internally const validatorMap: ValidatorMap<State, Transaction> = {
+    // you can mix sync and async validators, they will be normalized internally const validatorMap: ValidatorMap<State, Transaction> = {
         target: [goodPerson],
         amount: [fundsAvailable, even],